Good Sports: Reception and cancellation

 Good Sports premiered as a mid-season replacement on January 10, 1991.
 Reviews were generally mixed and ratings were low.
 After the ratings failed to improve, CBS canceled the series.
 The final episode, "A Class Act", aired on July 13, 1991.

-Production notes
+Production

 The 30-minute Brillstein-Grey production was created by Alan Zweibel and directed by Stan Lathan.
 The series' theme song was performed by Al Green.